o3de/o3de-extras/Gems/ROS2SampleRobots/README.md

 ## Acknowledgments
 This work is licensed under [Apache License, Version 2.0][apache].
 You may elect at your option to use the [MIT License][mit] instead.
 Contributions must be made under both licenses.

-Models were created based on STL and URDF files kindly shared by Husarion.
+Models of _Husarion ROSbot XL_ were created based on STL and URDF files kindly shared by [Husarion](https://husarion.com).

 [apache]: https://opensource.org/licenses/Apache-2.0
 [mit]: https://opensource.org/licenses/MIT